 This is particularly true of the muscles and connective tissue throughout the chest, abdomen and quadriceps.
 During the ski season, you may wish to include Yoga asanas in your class, such as Dancer Pose and Bow Pose, which effectively elongate the large muscle groups throughout the entire front side of the body.
 When the muscles and connective tissue throughout the chest, abdomen and quadriceps are lengthened more than usual, they will be less likely to pull on the muscles of the lower back.
 This lengthening helps to prevent and reduce incidents of lower back injuries.

 Teaching Bow Pose to your Yoga students will help them to maintain flexibility throughout the entire front side of their bodies.
 A regular practice of Bow Pose will also help to strengthen their back muscles, further helping to prevent back injuries.
 This Yoga pose also helps to boost metabolism and increase energy flow throughout the body.
-Bow Pose is usually practiced after the Sun Salutations and standing postures, including balancing standing postures.
-When you are ready to guide your students in the practice of Bow Pose, have them come to a resting prone position on their Yoga mats with their right cheek resting on the mat and their hands by their sides.
+Bow Pose is often practiced after the Sun Salutations and standing postures.
+Many lesson plans contain Bow after the balancing and standing postures, within a prone series.
+When you are ready to guide your students into the practice of Bow Pose, have them come to a resting prone position.
+Students should be on their Yoga mats, with their right cheek resting on the mat, and their hands by their sides.

 © Copyright – Virginia Iversen / Aura Wellness Center – Publications Division

-See our teacher community and our selection of affordable yoga instructor certification intensive courses.
+See our teacher community and our selection of online yoga teacher training courses.